weaveworks/weave-gitops-enterprise/docs/monitoring-performance.md

 which indicate that we had an issue around that feature.

-Once we identified the issue with the [cache](https://github.com/weaveworks/weave-gitops/commit/c6cc497d3c09bcadf019236ec2be8cb08b7e7d02) and release the change, we could monitor the impact in the dashboard:
+Once we identified the issue with the [cache](https://github.com/weaveworks/weave-gitops/commit/c6cc497d3c09bcadf019236ec2be8cb08b7e7d02) and released the change, we could monitor the impact in the dashboard:

 ![metrics-server-connections.png](monitoring/imgs/metrics-server-connections.png)

+Where we could see how the memory used and the heap flatten as a result of the change.

+These steps could require iteration until the cause is found and addressed.